Henry Jennings: Capture of the Marianne and Mary

-A sailing canoe later approached the St. Marie to trade while the crew was dividing spoils, and Jennings' then "inflicted punishments" on the new captives to locate their larger vessel.
+A sailing canoe later approached the St. Marie to trade while the crew was dividing spoils, and Jennings's then "inflicted punishments" on the new captives to locate their larger vessel.
 When he went off to find the Marianne, he found that Hornigold had already commandeered the ship.
 Jennings set sail afterwards, ordering all vessels to chase Hornigold down.
 The crew of the newly captured St. Marie, however, lagged behind the other ships, and the rest of the fleet was out of sight by the time they weighed anchor.
-Jennings, failing to capture Hornigold, returned to the bay several hours later with the Barsheba and Mary, to discover that Bellamy and Williams had surprised Jennings' prize crew and the French prisoners to take control of the St. Marie at gunpoint.
+Jennings, failing to capture Hornigold, returned to the bay several hours later with the Barsheba and Mary, to discover that Bellamy and Williams had surprised Jennings's prize crew and the French prisoners to take control of the St. Marie at gunpoint.
 They had then rowed off in the wind with 28,500 pieces of eight.

 Jennings arrived to find Bellamy sailing away, and although he fruitlessly gave chase, he gave up and returned to the St. Marie to find the valuables taken.
 As a reward for betraying Jennings, Hornigold gave Bellamy the Marianne, although Blackbeard had expected to be given that command himself.

 Jennings was furious at the loss of the valuables on the St. Marie.
 He had the second of Bellamy's periaguas seized and "cut to pieces," presumably with the remainder of Bellamy's men onboard.
 He also ordered Captain Young's sloop burnt to the waterline.
 Afterwards, he ordered his fleet sail to Nassau to divide the remaining spoils.

-When Bellamy double-crossed Jennings, Jennings' ruthlessness was evidenced in the brutal slaying of more than 20 Frenchmen and Englishmen, and the burning of an innocent Englishman's merchant sloop.
+When Bellamy double-crossed Jennings, Jennings's ruthlessness was evidenced in the brutal slaying of more than 20 Frenchmen and Englishmen, and the burning of an innocent Englishman's merchant sloop.

 In April 1716, he captured the French vessel Marianne.
-During the attack, he fired the Bersheba's Great Gun himself, easily taking the ship.
+During the attack, he fired the Bershebas great gun himself, easily taking the ship.
 At this time he encountered Benjamin Hornigold in the Benjamin attempting to join in the plunder of the Marianne.
 Jennings harshly rebuffed Hornigold for interfering in his "official" operation, so Hornigold and other ships involved in the raid afterwards attacked other French ships instead.